qingpeng9802/Easy-Class-Break-UCLA/README.md

 The red button will be ["Ori"+ weekday] (not enough time to get next class + the class on which weekday) or ["Dest"+ weekday] (not enough time to go from previous class + the class on which weekday).
 Hover over the red button will display more information about next/previous class and time/distance.
 Click the icon of the extension will pop up a window for adjusting the remaining time you want to reserve (0-10 min, 2 min is default).
 The reset button will reset the remaining time to default.
+Select Tip Button used to select which type tip button appears in the Class Planner.

+Summary table shows BreakTime, WalkTime, ResTime and Distance of every class pairs, and hurry class pair is shown in red.
+The triangle next to [Summary] can collapse the summary table.

 This Chrome extension is on https://chrome.google.com/webstore/detail/easy-class-break-ucla/cinodjcaojlhljfgnmcmbfogamicehmo

 * About the extension: